Corey Horsburgh

+Horsburgh played for Queensland Maroons at State of Origin level in 2023.

 Background

 Horsburgh was born in Caboolture, Queensland, Australia.

-Growing up in Caboolture, Horsburgh played for the Caboolture Snakes before moving to the Redcliffe Dolphins.
-He previously represented the QLD Maroons at junior level, playing in the U20s side in 2018.

-whilst playing for the NQL Cowboys NYC team in 2016 he represented QLD in their U18s game playing Lock, losing 0-26.
-He was also playing local league in Townsville for Norths Devils.
+Raised in Caboolture South he played Australian rules football and was a 2014 junior premiership player for the Caboolture Lions and was a member of the Brisbane Lions Academy from age 14 to 16.
+At age 16 he began also playing rugby league with the Caboolture Snakes before moving to the Redcliffe Dolphins where he won a 2014 junior premiership.
+He represented the QLD Maroons at junior level, playing in the U20s side in 2018.
+Whilst playing for the North Queensland NYC team in 2016, he represented Queensland in their U18s game playing Lock, losing 0-26.
+He also played local league in Townsville for Norths Devils.

 Playing career

 2018–2019

 After previously being under development at North Queensland, he signed a contract to play for the Canberra Raiders and spent his first year, 2018, under development.
 After being upgraded to a top 30 contract, he made his debut in round 1 of the 2019 NRL season against the Gold Coast Titans.
-Horsburgh has been nicknamed "Horsepower" for his powerful horse-like on-field aggression.

 Horsburgh made 22 appearances for Canberra in the 2019 NRL season as the club reached the grand final for the first time in 25 years.
 Horsburgh played from the bench in the club's 2019 NRL Grand Final defeat against the Sydney Roosters at Stadium Australia.

 On 7 October 2019, Horsburgh was named at prop for the U23 Junior Australian side.